3. Priority groups for vaccination

 - cross-border commuters with basic health insurance (LAMal scheme),

-- and cross-border commuters working in international organisations with an expatriate status:||Identity and international legitimation card|
+|Persons who are cross-border commuters working in international organisations with an expatriate status:||Identity and international legitimation card|

 For more details: Disease definitions for people with chronic high-risk diseases - FOPH Table 2 of vaccination recommendations for mRNA vaccine against COVID19 (available in French only).

 Before registering, persons under the age of 45, with high vulnerability criteria must obtain a certificate for priority vaccination from their general practitioner proving that they have priority access for vaccination against COVID-19.
 This certificate is mandatory.

 Vulnerable/at-risk pregnant women currently have priority for vaccination against COVID-19 as of their second or third term of pregnancy.
 To do so, they are invited to contact their gynaecologist to ask for a priority vaccination certificate which they will have to present at their first vaccination appointment.